earthly/earthly/docs/earthly-config/earthly-config.md

 Specifies the total size of the BuildKit cache, in MB.
 The BuildKit daemon uses this setting to configure automatic garbage collection of old cache.
 A value of 0 causes the size to be adaptive depending on how much space is available on your system.
 The default is 0.

+### cache_size_pct

+Specifies the total size of the BuildKit cache, as a percentage (0-100) of the total filesystem size.
+When used in combination with `cache_size_mb`, the lesser of the two values will be used.
+This limit is ignored when set to 0.

 ### disable_analytics

 When set to true, disables collecting command line analytics; otherwise, earthly will report anonymized analytics for invocation of the earthly command.
 For more information see the [data collection page](../data-collection/data-collection.md).